-A Solo 401K Plan also called an Individual 401K Plan offers a self-employed business owner the ability to use their retirement funds to make almost any type of investment tax-free and without custodian consent.
+A Solo 401(k) Plan, also called an Individual 401k Plan offers a self-employed business owner the ability to use his or her retirement funds to make almost any type of investment tax-free and without custodian consent.

-On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum, including the employee deferral, of $55,000.
+On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum.
+This includes the employee deferral of $56,000.

-On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum, including the employee deferral, of $61,000.
+On the profit sharing side, the business can make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to a combined maximum.
+This includes the employee deferral of $62,000.